 There’s really nothing more American than barbecue and Independence Day.
-And even though our celebrations may look a little different this year thanks to COVID-19, there are sure to be plenty of people celebrating the 4th of July by grilling with friends or family.
-Typically an outdoor pursuit, grilling can still present a fire hazard to the home and of course fireworks can shoot off in any direction, making for an increased risk of property fires.
-Today let’s talk about how you can prevent injuries and keep your property fire-free while still allowing the celebrations to continue.
+Although this day is full of fun, it’s also full of dangers to your tenants and properties.
+Typically an outdoor pursuit, grilling can still present a fire hazard to the home and of course, fireworks can shoot off in any direction, making for an increased risk of property fires.
+Let’s talk about safety tips during the Fourth of July while still allowing the celebrations to continue.

-- In 2018, 9,100 people were treated for fireworks-related injuries by U.S. hospital emergency rooms.
+- In 2018, 9,100 people were treated for fireworks-related injuries in U.S. hospital emergency rooms.

 - The USFA reports that more fires are reported on July 4th than on any other day of the year.